Dark Radiation from Inflationary Fluctuations: Conclusion

 \section{Conclusion}

-In this {\it Letter} we have studied the fate of massive vector particles produced gravitationally from inflationary fluctuations.
+In this paper we have studied the fate of massive vector particles produced gravitationally from inflationary fluctuations.
 If these vectors only interact with the SM via kinetic mixing, for $m<2 m_e$, the only allowed decay is $V \to 3 \gamma$ which is sharply suppressed, so $V$ is generically metastable can serve dark matter candidate \cite{Graham:2015rva}.
 However, if the vector arises in well motivated, minimal $U(1)$ gauge extensions from \Eq{uone}, it must couple to neutrinos, so if at least one neutrino mass eigenstate is sufficiently light, $V \to \bar \nu \nu$ decays can efficiently deplete this inflationary population and increase the relic neutrino densty, thereby predicting $\dneff \ne 0$.
+For certain regions of parameter space, the same neutrino population may be observable at late times with the PTOLEMY experiment; for long lived vectors that decay after recombination, it is also possible to obtain an appreciable PTOLEMY signal even though $\dneff = 0$.

 Intriguingly. due to a cancellation, this contribution depends only on $H_I$ and $g$ as long as the $V$ lifetime falls within this time window.
 For a wide range of model parameters, the $\dneff$ prediction in these scenarios is within reach of CMB-S4 projections \cite{Abazajian:2016yjj}.
 We note that, outside of the narrow parameter region where 50 keV $\lesssim T_{\rm decay} \lesssim $MeV, this scenario predicts $\dneff \ne 0$ only in CMB data because nearly all of the $V$ decays occur after BBN has completed; decays before BBN thermalize with the SM, so $T_\nu/T_\gamma$ does not deviate from the SM prediction.
+However, for parameter space in this decay occurs after recombination, the resulting neutrino population may be observable directly at PTOLEMY \cite{McKeen:2018xyz,Baracchini:2018wwj}.

-Furthermore, the late decaying vectors considered here are initially an unstable dark matter subcomponent that decays to radiation, which has been shown to reduce the discrepancy between early and late time measurements of the Hubble constant \cite{Vattis:2019efj,Anchordoqui:2015lqa,Pandey:2019plg,Bringmann:2018jpr,Blinov:2020uvz}; however, this solution is in tension with the full CMB data set for parameters that bring the two measurements fully into agreement \cite{Clark:2020miy}.
-Finally, the nonthermal neutrino population from $V\to \bar \nu \nu$ decays between neutrino decoupling and recombination may be detectable at future experiments to observe the cosmic neutrino background \cite{McKeen:2018xyz}.
+Furthermore, since the mechanism studied here is sensitive to the Hubble scale during inflation, future measurements of inflationary B-modes at CMB-S4 experiments will have important implications for this class of scenarios.
+The forecasted sensitivity to the scalar-to-tensor ratio $r \sim 10^{-3}$ implies a sensitivity to $H_I \sim 10^{12}$ GeV \cite{s4collaboration2020cmbs4}, which yields observable $\Delta N_{\rm eff}$ from $V$ decays in the upper half of Fig. \ref{direct}.